anngineery/nand2tetris/README.md

    - Labels -> all caps
    - Variables -> lower case
 - End the program with an infinite loop, otherwise the program will keep going

+## Week 5
+Project: Build a full Hack Computer System that can run Hack assembly language programs (week 4) using components built from week 1-3

+### Universal Turing Machine and Von Neumann Architecture
+Universal turing machine is a theoretical concept of a machine that can do everything enabled through software (stored program).
+An architecture that implements this is Von Neumann Architecture
+#### Component 1: Memory
+- physical perspective: an array of registers
+- logical perspective: store data and instructions.
+To a computer, their type is indistinguishable.
+- there are 2 variants depending on how the memory is structured:
+   1. data and memory in the same physical memory unit
+   2. they are kept in different memory units, thus have distinct address spaces -> known as the Harvard Architecture
+- side note: Why is RAM (Random Access Memory) called RAM?
+It means no matter which register you access (irrespective of the memory size and the register's location in it), the access time is the same.
+#### Component 2: CPU
+- responsible for executing the instructions loaded in memory -> fetch-decode-execute on repeat
+- An instruction specifies (1) what operation to perform, (2) which registers need to be read/write and (3) which instruction needs to be fetch for execution in the next cycle
+- consists of ALU, registers and control unit
+##### ALU
+- what ALU can do depends on the needs budget, energy, cost, etc
+- any function not supported by ALU can be later done in software, but it will be slower
+##### Register
+- fast, efficient processing speed is vital to CPU.
+Therefore, it is beneficial to store store the intermediate results locally close to the ALU.
+A typical CPU has a dozens of registers
+##### Control Unit
+- an instruction should be decoded once it is fetched in order to be executed.
+- the decoded info should be used to signal necessary hardware components (ALU, registers, memory) to get the job done
+-
+### Von Neumann Architecture VS Harvard Architecture
+I did my own research on this topic and left a small notes in Week 4, but the course touched on this topic this time too.
+I was right in that Hack follows Harward architecture, but they consider it a variant of Von Neumann.

+### Once again, HACK Computer Platform Architecture
+1. CPU: consists of registers to store data and ALU to compute
+2. Memory: 2 partitions; one for data and one for instructions
+3.
+4.